RobertPascualPH/Keysw/README.md

 KEYSW --- Simple Keyboard Switching Utility

 This utility switches the keyboard from US to Russian and vice versa at the click of a QButton!
+It requires the command setxkbmap(1).